What does Cora mean?

 Cora is a very prominent first name for females (#308 out of 4276, Top 7%) and also a very prominent surname for both adults and children (#15889 out of 150436, Top 11%).
 (2000 U.S. Demographics)

 Shown below is a comparison of the usage of the girl name Cora and affiliated names.
-Corene, Corey, Cori, Corina, Corine, Corinna, Corinne (#727 the previous year), Corrie, Corrina, Corrine, Cory and Kora (#691) are the prominent variation forms of Cora (#103 the previous year) listed in the Top 1000.
-Forms like Corenne are uncommon.
-Adoption of these girl names reached its most widespread during 1890-1899 (usage of 0.2489%) and is somewhat lower today (usage 0.1138%, down 54.3%), with forms such as Cori, Corina, Corine, Corrie and Corrine becoming somewhat dated.
-Cora (#103) and Kora (#691) are two of the more trendy names for newborns in this list, with Cora going through a revival in popularity.
+Corene, Corey, Cori, Corina, Corine, Corinna, Corinne (#727 2 years ago), Corrie, Corrina, Corrine, Cory and Kora (#691) are the prominent variation forms of Cora (#103 2 years ago) listed in the Top 1000.
+Other forms, like Corenne, are uncommon.
+Adoption of these relations of Cora reached its most widespread during 1890-1899 (average #751) and is almost as conventional today (#886, down 54.3%).
+Cora is the clear favorite, although Kora seems to be becoming a favorite too, and Corine has become less contemporary.
 (2014 Birth Statistics)